Geetham Origin

 Samanya Geetham refers to the Geethams which are devotional.
 They have one purpose – to praise or offer prayer to God or Aacharya.
 They have simple melodies and simple lyrics.
 Samanya Geetham is mostly set to Adi Thaalam, Roopaka Thaalam or Trishratriputa Thaalam.
 Samanya Geethams have a natural flow of Music.

-For eg: Sri Gananatha and Sri Gananatham Bahajare
+For example: Sri Gananatha and Sri Gananatham Bahajare

 In the above songs, we can easily understand the Sahithyam which is about Lord Ganesha and his significance.
 Samanya Geetham doesn’t carry the depth and the density of the Raga.